310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}
 {% bubble Madara %}
-Who knows?
+Who knooows?
 I’m no God, I don’t know what the future holds!
 Haha, if you catch my drift…♪
 {% endbubble %}

 ## Chapter 10